Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/git/connect-gitlab.md

 :::note

-Only Team plan accounts will be able to configure [Git merges](/docs/deploy/merge-jobs) to trigger job runs.
+You can only configure Team and Enterprise plan accounts to enable [Git merges](/docs/deploy/merge-jobs) to trigger job runs.
 This feature is not available to Developer plans.

 :::